johnchaffee/platform-docs/2.-workspaces/d.inviting-your-team.md

 - Write descriptions for endpoints, parameters, and schemas that can be built upon by technical writers
 - Use inbuilt mocking to get quick feedback on their API designs from internal stakeholders and API consumers
 - Validate API design inside the Studio against established company guidelines
-- Reuse schemas in the design library to ensure consistency
 - Test APIs being developed against their API design automatically

 Architects are usually invited by Champions or Product Managers of their API team.
 We recommend giving them the **maker** role to start creating new APIs and work effectively on existing projects.